Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 But what is this about exporting coal?

-Well, I mean, you know, we we actually have so much stuff in the ground, just like you're talking.
+Well, I mean, you know, we actually have so much stuff in the ground, just like you're talking.

-I mean, we got oil, we got coal, we got all sorts of things in the ground that we could get, but we just don't we're not allowed to go get them.
+I mean, we got oil, we got coal, we got all sorts of things in the ground that we could get, but we just don't, we're not allowed to go get them.

 That's right.